Gurdwara Chowa Sahib

-A view of the Gurudwara's baoli, or stepwell.

-Gurdwara Chowa Sahib (literally: "Gurudwara of the exalted spring") is a renovated gurdwara located at the northern edge of the Rohtas Fort, near Jhelum, Pakistan.
+Gurdwara Chowa Sahib (literally: "Gurudwara of the exalted spring") is a gurdwara located at the northern edge of the Rohtas Fort, near Jhelum, Pakistan.
 Situated near the fort's Talaqi gate, the gurdwara commemorates the site where Guru Nanak is popularly believed to have created a water-spring during one of his journeys known as udasi.
-But parkash of Guru Granth Sahib is not there.

 History

 The first commemorative structure was built by Charat Singh, who installed a sarovar pool, and area for recitation of the Guru Granth Sahib.
 The current building dates from 1834, and was commissioned by Maharaja Ranjit Singh.
 Ranjit Singh's general Gurmukhi Singh Lamba played an important role in maintaining the gurdwara.

 After the takeover of the Punjab by Ranjit Singh, Gurmukh Lamba captured Rohtas Fort from the local Gakhar chief Raja Noor Khan, son of Raja Fazaldad Khan, in 1825.
-Due to the enmity of main brothers Raja Gulab Singh and Dhian Singh (Dogra Raja's) having influence over Maharaja, the fort was given to Mohar Singh.
+Due to the enmity of main brothers Raja Gulab Singh and Dhian Singh (Dogra Raja's) having influence over Maharaja Ranjit Singh, the fort was given to Mohar Singh.
 But when Mohar Singh retired to Banaras against the wishes of the Maharaja, the fort and the contingent of seven hundred horses were placed under Gurmukh Singh Lamba.
 Thus making his command long (Lambi), he was popularly addressed by the Maharaja as Lamba Sardar.